Before you start laughing and think this is a joke (or too disgusted to keep reading), hear me out.

-C. diff can be absolutely devastating and has the ability to paralyze someone's way of living.
-Getting this kind of treatment that actually works will save their life.
+C. diff can be devastating and can paralyze someone’s way of living.
+Getting this kind of treatment that works will save their life.
 Seriously.

 Who can donate?

-You must be located in Boston, Cambridge, or Somerville, Massachusetts.
+You must reside in Boston, Cambridge, or Somerville, Massachusetts.
 (However, they are working on expanding!).

 You also must pass a series of health tests.